CFO Atwater Announces Arrests in Orlando PIP Fraud Investigation

 The CFO’s Division of Insurance Fraud began its investigation into Bethel Health & Rehab Center Inc., located at 1441 N. Pine Hills Rd. in Orlando, after a consumer reported that the clinic allegedly fabricated documentation related to her treatment to submit to her insurance company.

-Two former clinic employees, licensed massage therapists, later admitted to investigators that the clinic’s manager, Jean Fritz Petoite, and another employee at the clinic, Myrlene Saint Preux, pressured them to sign and fabricate treatment forms to submit to insurance companies.
+Two former clinic employees, licensed massage therapists, later admitted to investigators that the clinic’s manager, Jean Fritz Petoite, pressured them to sign and fabricate treatment forms to submit to insurance companies.

 Petiote also allegedly recruited staged accident participants with the promise of $1,000 if they visited Bethel Health & Rehab Center.
 The staged accident participants, Alejandro Estrada and another woman who is cooperating with investigators, were allegedly coached by Patricia Placek on how to defraud the insurance company.

-Petiote was arrested Friday and warrants have been issued for the three others—Preux, Placek and Estrada.
+Petiote was arrested Friday and warrants have been issued for the others—Placek and Estrada.
 They all face charges including staging an accident, insurance fraud, grand theft, patient brokering and organized scheme to defraud.
 Possible sentences, if convicted, range from two years for those charged with staging an accident to up to 30 years in prison for organized scheme to defraud.

 According to the National Insurance Crime Bureau, Florida has three of the top five cities nationally for questionable medical claims associated with staged accidents—Tampa, Miami and Orlando.
 This case is part of a continuing crackdown by CFO Atwater’s Division of Insurance Fraud and the NICB in the fight against auto insurance fraud in Florida.